dscottd7/quibble-backend/README.md

 The Quibble backend utilizes Selenium to scrape product information from the specified web pages and uses OpenAI to generate detailed comparison reports, highlighting key features, pros, cons, and essential factors.
 Then, the backend communicates with the frontend through WebSockets, ensuring a real-time, responsive user experience.
 Quibble frontend then presents this comparison report to assist the user making well-informed purchasing decisions.

 This README provides a comprehensive guide to setting up and understanding the Quibble backend, which is built with FastAPI, Selenium, Websockets and deployed on Google Cloud.
+This application requires both the frontend and backend services to be running for proper functionality.
+- **You can access Quibble backend repo here: https://github.com/dscottd7/quibble-frontend**
-You can access the site here:
+- **You can access the deployed site here:**

 ## Backend Features
 1. **AI-Generated Product Comparison**: